Shaurya-L/Reddit-Flair-Detector/README.md

 ### Part 1: Reddit Data Collection
 The data consists of 2218 unique reddit posts from the [r/india](https://www.reddit.com/r/india/) subreddit.
-The [R]eddiquette flair consisted of a mere 18 posts while the others had 200 posts per flair.
-Data collection was the longest part of the whole process, and took about 4 hourse for complete retrieval.
+The [R]eddiquette flair consisted of mere 18 posts while the others have 200 posts per flair.
+Data collection was the longest part of the whole process, and took about 4 hours for complete retrieval.
 The data scraped was divided into 12 different types of flairs:
 1) AMA
 2) Policy/Economy
 3) Non Political